 It’s not every day you’d find me talking about a ferry terminal, but bear with me, this one’s pretty special.
 The Osanbashi International Passenger Terminal, or Ōsanbashi Pier (大さん橋) as it’s known, is located between Minato Mirai and Yamashita Park along the waterfront.

 Looking like a cross between an emerging submarine and a futuristic spaceship, wooden decking fluidly envelopes the roof and walkways.

-From ground level the decking leads visitors up to an open-air plaza which is open 24 hours and provides great views of the ships and surrounding city.
+From ground level, the decking leads visitors up to an open-air plaza which is open 24 hours and provides great views of the ships and the surrounding city.

 I don’t think there’s a single right angle in the whole structure, I bet the carpenters involved have nightmares about the project.

 The different levels of the building organically flow together by means of bifurcated folds in the floor which allows for barrier-free circulation without the need for stairs.
 This also provides certain continuity between the interior and exterior surfaces.